Symptoms of LAM

 The symptoms of LAM are varied and can include some (or all) of the following:

-- Dyspnea (Shortness of Breath) – This is the feeling of being breathless or difficulty breathing without assistance.
-Shortness of breath is an extremely common symptom of LAM.
+This is the feeling of being breathless or having difficulty breathing without assistance from supplemental oxygen.
+Shortness of breath is an extremely common symptom of LAM, especially during exertion.

-- Pleurisy (Chest Pain) – Pleurisy is often caused by inflammation or irritation of the chest wall and the lining of the lungs.
-Chest pain can be caused by many things including infections, pneumothorax or scar tissue from previous procedures.
+Chest pain is often caused by inflammation or irritation of the chest wall and the lining of the lungs.
+Chest pain can be caused by many things including infections, pneumothorax, or scar tissue from previous procedures.
 Many women with LAM experience chest pain from time to time.